 The Snuggle ‘n Hug plush are great for cuddling up as the seasons change, and they teach kids about nurturing behavior, empathy, and comfort.

-Madeleine Buckley is an editorial assistant at Adventure Publishing Group.
+Madeleine Buckley is an assistant editor at Adventure Publishing Group.
 She writes for the Pop Insider and the Toy Insider, and contributes to leading toy industry magazine The Toy Book.
 She considers herself a movie score enthusiast, proud Ravenclaw, mediocre knitter, and true-crime podcast binger.
 You can find her at the movies at least once a week, and you can find her thoughts about them on Twitter @buckley_maddie.

 What do you think about Cozy Up with Snuggle ‘n Hug Plush?